Spcine

-Spcine is a state-owned company in São Paulo, founded in 2015 as an initiative of the São Paulo City Hall focused on the development of the film, TV, games and new media industries.
+Spcine is a state-owned company in São Paulo, founded in 2015 as an initiative of the São Paulo Municipal Government focused on the development of the film, TV, games and new media industries.

 History

 The company, authorized by Law 15.929, was created during mayor Fernando Haddad's administration, with the goal of promoting the development of the audiovisual industry in São Paulo.
 Linked to the São Paulo Secretariat of Culture, it now encompasses the activities of the São Paulo Film commission, which receives all applications for authorizations for film productions shooting in public spaces in the city of São Paulo since its creation in 2016; the Circuito Spcine of public movie theaters, created in April 2016; Spcine Play, Brazil's only public streaming platform, created in November 2017; and Spcine Game, an incubator for digital games, created in April 2020.

 Spcine also produces a number of guides to facilitate the contact with local companies and professionals of the audiovisual industry, such as: